 The beneficial bacteria and yeast metabolise the ingredients into an array of beneficial acids and infusing it with beneficial microorganisms, additional B vitamins as well as food enzymes.

 Where the grains originated for certain, like all of the fermented food starter cultures, is very difficult to pinpoint.
-Water kefir is known under many different names in different cultures. such as tibicos ,tibi, water kefir grains, sugar kefir grains, Japanese water crystals and California bees.
+Water kefir is known under many different names in different parts of the world such as Tibicos ,Tibi, water kefir grains, sugar kefir grains, Japanese water crystals and California bees.
+The fermenting process and properties are generally accepted to be the same, but as with all fermentations you will get local microbial profile variations.

 There are some that speculate towards Mexico.
 According to some research, the tibicos culture forms on the pads of the Opuntia cactus as hard granules that can be reconstituted in a sugar-water solution as propagating tibicos.
 There is documentation from the late 1800s of water kefir grains being used in fermented drink made from the sweetened juice of the prickly pear cactus in Mexico.